deland1770/andreacapasso.github.io/research.md

 </p>

 <p>
 Additionally, our group focuses on strain sensing through flexible and wearable platforms based on liquid-processed 2D materials.
-Some examples include the fabrication of microsupercapacitors and coated sponges for respiratory monitoring, rebound and rotation sensing, and radial pulse measurements.
+Some examples include the fabrication of coated textiles and sponges for respiratory monitoring, rebound and rotation sensing, and radial pulse measurements.
 </p>

 <hr>